shadow-robot/sr_grip_documentation/docs/user_guide/1_installing_grip.rst

 You don't have a Nvidia card
 *****************************
-If you don't have a Nvidia graphic card or if you do and don't use their drivers, please run
+If you don't have a Nvidia graphic card or if you do and don't use their drivers, please run:

 .. prompt:: bash $

    bash <(curl -Ls bit.ly/run-aurora) docker_deploy product=hand_e nvidia_docker=false tag=kinetic-release reinstall=true sim_icon=false image=shadowrobot/sr_grip container_name=<container_name>